Author name: Brianna Eisman

 The Hypnotic And Rich Historical Backstory Of How Simple Purple Became Periwinkle, Indigo, Maroon, And Lavender Color.

 The color purple is a mesmerizing hue and has captured the imagination of artists, designers, and enthusiasts for centuries.
-It is a color of intrigue, luxury, creativity, and spirit.
+The color purple is a color of intrigue, luxury, creativity, and spirit.
 And it comes in many shades, tints, and tones, from mauve to grape to a stunning pastel lavender color.

 According to color theory, purple is a secondary color and a mixture of red and blue.
-But I think it’s much more than that.
+But I think it’s much more than that, and I think you do too.
+Let’s get into the mysteries of the color purple.

 the color purple lily flower drawing by Kathleen Fiorito with vibrant lavender color